FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

   - The tutor will officially be renamed as the lecturer.
   - There will be need to add an account for student content creators.

+#### PRODUCT OPTIMIZATION

-### POST RELEASE OPTIMIZATIONS
+### DRAFT

-##### CHUNK 1

-- Implement tanstack table to handle sorting , filtering and pagination table logic.
-- A must experiment on use of the tanstack table functionalities to update the card..
-I mean how will it know coz its only the elements that are changing really....
-- Make navbar a dropdown in small screen similar to church app.
-- Delete function is executing twice...
-Find out why.
+- Messaging funcitonalities will be set in the individua admin pages for the functionalites.
+- Infact it will be a cta button instead of being in the individual rows.

+- Try data aggregation for the dashboard.

+-Polish on navbar and ui.

 ##### CHUNK 2

-- Make unit outline and unit breakdown descriptive
 - Correct back btn...
-Screen freezes when it reaches to the homepage
-- Look into how we can use spread operator with the alertbox to avoid having to pass in default props again if they do not change.
-- Create resources interface and test upload to S3 Bucket
+Make path defined eliminating screen freeze and the form loop.
 - Add the menu button to user page for free navigateion.Persist the side bar on large screens for swift navigation.
-- Invalidate users upon a new registration via the user form
+- Add sidebar to each and every page by squeezing table , scrapping off the completed card.
+Making it scroll on small screens.
+- Make unit outline and unit descriptive interms of actually possessing the unit description and the unit name.
+- Check why delete function is executing twice on deployed version.
+- Create resources interface and test upload to S3 Bucket.
+- For the lesson number . split using the splice operator to have the number at the end only during updates.
+- Find a better way of not going to s3 uploader without lesson or resource name.

 ##### CHUNK 3

-- B4 migration to typescript , refactor controllers grouping CRUD functionalities for each party , that way , migrating to typescript will simply be a matter of adding an interface at the top.
-- Implement typescript with SWC [Weekend Project]

-- Keep track of user interaction and completion using document ids , arrays and array methods.(Backend need!)[To be done after migration to typescript]
+- Anything with search functionality will be a table.
-- Tweak login to use email to login.
+- Polish the authentication system to use email while logging in , email and password verification.
 - Consider verify email account while logging in to ensure true data....
-- Find out means of resetting token.
-- Consider anonymous authentication for students.
-But for tutors and admins , their records must be straight....
-They must authenticate.

-#### PRODUCT OPTIMIZATION

-- Lesson , Chapter number are not being read correctly...
-Something weird happends to them upon update
-- For the lesson number . split using the splice operator to have the number at the end only
-- There is a back button loop that is affecting the back btn...
-- Find a way of appending back the lesson type that was there after token verification.
-- Find a better way of not going to s3 uploader without lesson or resource name.
-- We are deleting multiple things at a time...
-Behaviour observed on users and course sections.
+- Test youtube refresh token acquisition by inversing if logic.
+- Consider anonymous authentication for students only.
+Easily done by not needing a student to login....
+With time , after adding user tracking , it should be reason enough to urge student to sign up for an account.
+- Implement typescript with SWC [After a good grasp while implementing it in the AIPCA application.]
+- Consider tracking user interaction and completion.
+We can utilize document ids , arrays and array methods

 ### KEY TIPS I HAVE PICKED UP ALONG THE JOURNEY